jewelsofthought/neshama/site/personal/poems/i_believe.md

 On the one hand death is the purveyor of all evil in this world, the signifier of all impurity&mdash;
 Yet only by overcoming death can we enter into the mystical realm.
-A hero’s journey, in which we have to pass through the valley of death, and emerge, with faith alone, and G!d at your side, into life.
+A hero's journey, in which we have to pass through the valley of death, and emerge, with faith alone, and G!d at your side, into life.
 Only by encountering the energy of death, and overcoming it by choosing life, by discovering what means more to you than death.

-“What is that?”
+"What is that?"

 I thought it was love.
 But I have too many ashes now to all